falkr/designscience/pages/preparation.md

 natural sciences to technology, the result is not a very good fit.
 It's like going hiking in jeans.
 They are technically pants but awful for that purpose.
 You get the idea.
-The method for the natural sciences is not a good fit because there are more differences between natural sciences and technology:
+The method for the natural sciences is not a good fit for technology projects because there are two main differences between natural sciences and technology:

 -   The natural sciences intend to gather new knowledge about the world **without changing it.** When we develop new technology and do the